Find a Project Start or End Date in Excel

 - #NUM!: appears in the answer cell if an invalid date results from adding the Start_date and Days arguments

-- If the Days argument is not entered as an integer - such as 82.25 days - the number will be truncated to the integer portion of the number: 82 days
+- If the Days argument is not entered as an integer - such as 82.75 days - the number will be truncated - rather than rounded up or down - to the integer portion of the number: 82 days.